-42 The locus classicus of this is Jeremy Bentham, Security and Equality of Property, in PROPERTY: MAINSTREAM AND CRITICAL POSITIONS (C.B.
+41 The locus classicus of this is Jeremy Bentham, Security and Equality of Property, in PROPERTY: MAINSTREAM AND CRITICAL POSITIONS (C.B.
 Macpherson ed., 1978).
-This is an extract from Jeremy Bentham, Principles of the Civil Code, in Jeremy Bentham, The Theory of Legislation 88, 109 (C.K.
+This is an extract from Jeremy Bentham, Principles of the Civil Code, in JEREMY BENTHAM, THE THEORY OF LEGISLATION 88, 109 (C.K.
 Ogden ed., 1931).

-43 See DICEY, supra note 4, at .
+42 See DICEY, supra note 4, at .

-44 See the useful discussion in Rosalyn Higgins, Conceptual Thinking about the Individual in International Law, 24 New York Law School Law Review 11 (1978-1979).
+43 See the useful discussion in Rosalyn Higgins, Conceptual Thinking about the Individual in International Law, 24 NEW YORK LAW SCHOOL LAW REVIEW 11 (1978-1979).

-subject to them), they are bound by the law of the land.
+to law.
+Ordinary humans are subordinate to the law of the land; they are bound by it and they must comply with it.
+But also government agencies are subordinate to the law of the land.
+They too are bound by it, and in their procedures, deliberations and actions and in the outcomes that they impose (on those who in turn are subject to them), they are bound by the law of the land.
 More specifically, they are bound by constitutional and administrative law.
 Which of these modes of subordination at the national level provides a better model for understanding the legal subordination of sovereigns at the international level?

 It is tempting to say that the individual model is appropriate.
 It is true that we are talking now about a government, but given that we have gone up a level, given that we are now in the international realm, it is often said that at the municipal level governments are just like individuals.
 In Hobbes' language, "commonwealths once instituted take on the personal qualities of men."
 As individual humans are the subjects of domestic law, so nation-states are the individual subjects of IL.
-And so-the argument goes-a national government deserves the benefit of the same attitude toward the Rule of Law in the international realm as individuals have in relation to the law of the land.
+And so-the argument goes-a national government deserves the benefit of the same attitude toward the ROL in the international realm as individuals have in relation to the law of the land.

 But patently, there are many respects in which national sovereigns at the international level are quite unlike natural individuals at the national level.
 For one thing, they are already law-constituted entities.
 Considered in both its municipal aspect and in its international aspect, a state's sovereignty is an artificial construct, not something whose value-like that of the human individual-is to be assumed as a first principle of normative analysis.
 At home, the state is a particular tissue of legal organization: it is the upshot of organizing certain rules of public life in a particular way.
-It is sovereignty is something made, not assumed, and it is made for the benefit of those whose interests it protects.
+Its sovereignty is something made, not assumed, and it is made for the benefit of those whose interests it protects.
 In its international aspect, the sovereignty and sovereign freedom of the individual state is equally an artifact of IL.
-What its sovereignty is and what it amounts to is not given as a matter of the intrinsic value of its individuality, but determined by the rules of the international order 47
+What its sovereignty is and what it amounts to is not given as a matter of the intrinsic value of its individuality, but determined by the rules of the international order.
+Its individuality, but determined by the rules of the international order.

 What we have just said, of course, does not show that the state (in IL) is best regarded on the model of an agency (in national law).
-It might show rather that it is best regarded on the model of a corporation (in national law),
+It might show rather that it is best regarded on the model of a corporation (in national law), which-as we noted in §5-are entitled to the benefit of the ROL in much the same way as private individuals.
+But there are other aspects of the state in the international order which distinguish it from that model too.